blox-eng/blox.bg/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Three
+      - title: Build
-        tagline: This is the tagline
+        tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: ''
-        text: |
+        text: >
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          Using Build, you can see your project come to life.
+Track your journey to completion!
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder image